 A panel of researchers declared that “our current system for assessing calories is surely wrong” at the 2013 annual meeting of the American Association for the Advancement of Science.
-A growing body of evidence proves that certain types of foods are processed differently in the body, resulting in more or fewer calories being absorbed than expected.
-Australia has dropped the system of counting calories entirely, and calories are no longer listed on most food packages now.
+A growing body of evidence proves that certain foods are processed differently in the body, resulting in more or fewer calories being absorbed than expected.
+Australia has dropped the system of counting calories entirely, and calories are no longer listed on most food packages.
 Should America follow suit?

-How your food is cooked and processed can have a significant impact on how many of the calories you’ll actually absorb.
+How your food is cooked and processed can significantly impact how many of the calories you’ll absorb.
 Because cooked food is easier to chew and digest, and because the cooking process denatures the protein, you usually absorb fewer calories from raw food versus cooked.
-Whole barley will take much longer to digest, and will use more calories, than eating ground barley that’s been formed into a processed breakfast cereal or energy bar will.
+Whole barley will take much longer to digest and will use more calories than eating ground barley that’s been formed into a processed breakfast cereal or energy bar will.
 However, if you look at the Nutrition Facts label, the calorie content will be identical.
 And if you eat a handful of almonds that contains 170 calories according to the label, you’ll only absorb 128 of them.
 Some researchers contend that protein can take 10 to 20 times more energy to digest compared to fat.

 Our genetic makeup might have a lot to do with how much of our food we metabolize.
-The digestive enzymes that we produce, the quantity and quality of the bacteria in our gut, and the length of our intestines, for example, matter.
+The digestive enzymes that we produce, the quantity and quality of the bacteria in our gut, and the length of our intestines matter.

-Studies prove that people are TERRIBLE at estimating their calorie intake; we way, way underestimate how much we actually eat.
-The bottom line is that you would have to eat 780 spears of asparagus for the same amount of calories in four large cheeseburgers, and that’s before taking energy expenditure from digestion into account.
+Studies prove that people are TERRIBLE at estimating their calorie intake; we way, way underestimate how much we eat.
+The bottom line is that you would have to eat 780 spears of asparagus for the same amount of calories in four large cheeseburgers.
+That’s before taking energy expenditure from digestion into account.
 Calories are an excellent starting point for someone just starting to learn about food and nutrition, but for those who’ve been watching what they eat for a long time, it’s probably time to look beyond the label.